D0n9X1n/markdown-preview.vim/README.md

 > ![code-result](./images/charts-result.png)

 ####Customize
-this theme is in the css folder, if you want to change it to your favorite theme. follow the steps:
+This theme is in the css folder, if you want to change it to your favorite theme. follow the steps:
 - go into your .vim folder
 - find **MarkDownRes** folder and you will find default.css and GitHub.css here
 - add your custom css file here, such as **example.css**